smeijer/unimported/README.md

 These import statements could not be resolved.
 This can either be a reference to a local file.
 Or to a `node_module`.
 In case of a node module, it can be that nothing is wrong.
 Maybe you're importing only types from a `DefinitelyTyped` package.
 But as `unimported` only compares against `dependencies`, it can also be that you've added your module to the `devDependencies`, and that's a problem.

+To ignore specific results, add them to `.unimportedrc.json#ignoreUnresolved`.

 ### unused dependencies

 Some dependencies that are declared in your package.json, were not imported by your code.
 It should be possible to remove those packages from your project.

 But, please double check.
 Maybe you need to move some dependencies to `devDependencies`, or maybe it's a peer-dependency from another package.
 These are hints that something might be wrong.
 It's no guarantee.

+To ignore specific results, add them to `.unimportedrc.json#ignoreUnused`.

 ### unimported files

 The files listed under `unimported files`, are the files that exist in your code base, but are not part of your final bundle.
 It should be safe to delete those files.

 For your convenience, some files are not shown, as we treat those as 'dev only' files which you might need.
 More about that [below](#how);

+To ignore specific results, add them to `.unimportedrc.json#ignoreUnimported`.

 ### example